Are you concerned about your children’s challenging behaviours, and would like some parenting support?

 The program is suitable for families with children aged 0 to 8 years, particularly toddlers and pre-schoolers.
 You will watch short video segments before being invited to share your experiences and ask questions.
 Of course, there is no compulsion to participate in group discussions if this makes you feel uncomfortable.

-The course is also available individually.
+The course is also available individually, particularly while we are all social distancing.

 - “We definitely recommend this course to everyone and anyone.”